 Watts Water Technologies, established in 1874 as a steam valve company, is a manufacturer of water-handling components.
-In August of 2012, ground was broken on a 42-acre addition at their Franklin, New Hampshire location.
-Building a top-of-the-line facility that would follow tightening standards (such as the Reduction of Lead in Drinking Water Act effective January 4, 2014), maintain a clean work environment, facilitate employee safety, and allow for efficient customer fulfillment were goals for the construction of the new expansion.
+In August 2012, they broke ground on a 42-acre addition at their Franklin, New Hampshire location.
+The construction goals for this new expansion were to build a top-of-the-line facility that would follow tightening standards (such as the Reduction of Lead in Drinking Water Act effective January 4, 2014), maintain a clean work environment, facilitate employee safety, and allow for efficient customer fulfillment.

 Brian and Kevin Flynn of Ventilation Control Products, Inc. worked closely with Watts and Camfil APC to develop systems for the older section of the foundry and were the obvious choice to assist in developing solutions for the new addition.
 Kevin Flynn, vice president of Ventilation Control Products, mentioned, “Ventilation Control has been doing work at Watts for many years.
-We sold the first Farr Gold Seriessystem in 2009.
+We sold the first Gold Series system in 2009."

-All Farr Gold Series units installed at the new foundry have a variable-frequency drive system: a 200-horsepower fan controlled by an integrated control panel to modulate the fan speed and maintain constant, static pressure as filter pressure changes.
+All Gold Series units installed at the new foundry have a variable frequency drive system: a 200-horsepower fan controlled by an integrated control panel to modulate the fan speed and maintain constant static pressure as filter pressure changes.
 “That saves a great deal on energy and increases filter life,” Kevin Flynn mentioned.

-A Farr Gold Series model GS108 was installed with a mining inlet to handle the green sand.
-“That enabled us to handle the large volume of sand coming into the collector in a way that any other cartridge collector would not be able to do,” added Kevin Flynn.
-“Camfil APC’s experience in mining really helped us to convince Watts that the Farr Gold Series would work in a sand application.”
-Watts was concerned about the high clay and moisture content in the sand, however Farr Gold Series units have been successful on more rigorous applications in the past — sand with higher moisture and clay content.
+A Gold Series model GS108 was installed with a mining inlet to handle the green sand.
+“That enabled us to handle the large volume of sand coming into the collector in a way that no other cartridge collector would be able to do,” added Kevin Flynn.
+“Camfil APC’s experience in mining really helped us to convince Watts that the Gold Series would work in a sand application.”
+Watts was concerned about the high clay and moisture content in the sand.
+However, Gold Series units have been successful on more rigorous applications in the past—sand with higher moisture and clay content.

-"Everyone can go through their day with normal PPE, being safety glasses, steel-toed shoes, and hard hats,” said Abrams.
-“I feel that the Camfil APC system will meet anyone’s requirement and needs...
-I’ve dealt with many of the alternates and am very impressed not only with equipment quality and durability, but also with the support from both the manufacturer and the installer.”
+"Everyone can go through their day with normal PPE like safety glasses, steel-toed shoes, and hard hats,” said Abrams.
+“I feel that the Camfil APC system will meet anyone’s requirement and needs.
+I’ve dealt with many of the alternates and am very impressed not only with the equipment quality and durability, but also with the support from both the manufacturer and the installer.”